Analysis | Your Guide to Malaysia’s Upcoming General Election: QuickTake

-Malaysia is preparing for a general election, and the outlook is promising for Prime Minister Najib Razak -- despite an uncomfortable past few years.
-Rising living costs that have squeezed Malaysians have been blamed in part on a goods and services tax introduced in 2015.
-And the scandal over the finances of the state-owned investment fund 1MDB, which was created under Najib, included allegations that hundreds of millions of dollars flowed through and around the fund and into personal accounts, including those of Najib and his family.
+Malaysia is holding a general election on May 9, and the outlook is promising for Prime Minister Najib Razak -- despite an uncomfortable past few years.
+Rising living costs have been blamed in part on a goods and services tax introduced in 2015.
+And a scandal over the finances of the state-owned investment fund 1MDB, which was created under Najib, included allegations that hundreds of millions of dollars flowed through and around the fund and into personal accounts, including those of Najib and his family.
 (He denies wrongdoing.)
-Still, Najib is arguably in his strongest position since his narrow victory in the 2013 ballot, with economic growth at a three-year high and a divided opposition turning to the 92-year-old former prime minister, Mahathir Mohamad, for leadership.
+Still, Najib is arguably in his strongest position since his narrow victory in the 2013 ballot, with economic growth at a three-year high and a divided opposition having turned to the 92-year-old former prime minister, Mahathir Mohamad, for leadership.

-Najib leads the party called United Malays National Organization, or UMNO, which has held power since independence in 1957 and is the most important member of the coalition that has ruled the country for 44 years.
+Najib, 64, leads the party called United Malays National Organization, or UMNO, which has held power since independence in 1957 and is the most important member of the coalition that has ruled the country for 44 years.
 He became prime minister in 2009 and led the coalition -- known as Barisan Nasional -- to victory in 2013.
-However, Barisan Nasional secured its lowest number of parliamentary seats and experienced its first-ever loss of the popular vote, stoking optimism among opposition parties for the next election.
+However, Barisan Nasional secured its lowest number of parliamentary seats and experienced its first-ever loss of the popular vote, stoking optimism among opposition parties for the next election, which had to be held before August.

 It’s fizzled since Anwar Ibrahim, Najib’s fiercest critic and principal challenger, was jailed for sodomy in 2014.
 Anwar, 70, has denied the charges, saying they are politically motivated.
 He continues to wield influence on his People’s Justice Party from behind bars, but his imprisonment hastened the implosion of the opposition coalition which he had almost single-handedly held together.
 His supporters are pushing for Anwar to be prime minister once he’s freed, should the opposition win.
 He is scheduled to be released June 8, though he’s unable to contest elections because of a five-year ban from politics.